Opera House / Theatre

 University Church

 I wasn’t sure to include this one, because this church already looks very "rendered" without any manipulation.
+But I couldn't resist to insert a gap and make it look even more futuristic.

-But I couldn't resist to give it a gap and make it look even more futuristic.
 Hard to believe this was built 55 years ago.

 Raw Material